chingu-voyages/voyage-project-aihelper/README.md

 * Application Overview

-  * [ ] Develop a fullstack (frontend & backend) application to facilitate weekly menu scheduling.
+  * [ ] Develop an application to that helps users become more effective at building meaningful AI prompts.
   * [ ] Ensure the application is user-friendly, accessible, and visually appealing.
   * This is a single page application whose landing page contains these components:
     * [ ] A _header_ containing the name of the app and the current date